 Using Arrays – The Frequency Formula

 How do we get this result?
-Highlight the cells as we do on the picture.
-After this click on the formula bar and write in the formula.
+Highlight the cells as we do in the picture.
+After this, click on the formula bar and write in the formula.
 DO NOT press enter!

 But instead use the <Ctrl> + <Shift> + <Enter> combination!
-Then the results will be automatically enterend in all cells.
+Then the results will be automatically entered in all cells.
 And you will notice that the formula appears with curly brackets around it.

 Assigning TEXT to values

-There’s only one thing left to do and this is to display the text assigned to the percentage values on the advanced score meter chart.
-We would like to accomplish that the text of the category appear in a text box.
+There’s only one thing left to do, and this is to display the text assigned to the percentage values on the advanced score meter chart.
+We would like to accomplish that the text of the category appears in a text box.
 We have to bring out the good old VLOOKUP formula.

-Thank you for staying with us today, the above detailed chart can be downloaded from this link.
+Thank you for staying with us today.
+The above-mentioned chart can be downloaded from this link.
 Just play with our advanced score meter chart!